Skip to content ↓

 Homework:

-Please note that this term's project homework is at the bottom of the page and letters will be sent home this week too, regarding this.
+Please note that this term's project homework is at the bottom of the page.

-The children received their homework last week.
+The children will receive their homework sheets this week.
 Please choose at least two tasks to complete over the course of our project.
 The children are welcome to complete more if they wish.
-We look forward to seeing what they produce in our homework museum on the Monday 20th May 2024
+We look forward to seeing what they produce in our homework museum.

 We also encourage children to practice our weekly spellings at home as well as the Y3/4 common exception words.